-- Subject-based acceleration differentiation within one or more curriculum areas - Year level-based acceleration for one or more curriculum areas - Accelerated / Year 13 classes usually partnered with a university - Advanced placement (AP) courses usually offered to a small group / class of students - Compacted curriculum usually a whole school decision - Education courses provided by an outside organisation usually in lieu of the regular curriculum - Mentorship / coaching usually within school time and subject specific - Multiyear classes usually two year levels together allowing students to work at either year level
+- subject-based acceleration differentiation within one or more curriculum areas - year level-based acceleration for one or more curriculum areas - higher education studies in the VCE offered by a university - advanced placement (AP) courses usually offered to a small group/class of students - compacted curriculum usually a whole-school decision - education courses provided by an outside organisation - mentorship/coaching usually within school time and subject specific - multi-year classes usually two year levels together, allowing students to work at either year level.

-Note.
-Additional guidelines for selecting and administering these acceleration options may be found in the document Gifted and Talented Students: A Resource Guide for Teachers in Victorian Catholic Schools (2019).
+Note: Additional guidelines for selecting and administering these acceleration options may be found in the document Gifted and Talented Students: A Resource Guide for Teachers in Victorian Catholic Schools.